 3M sells its products globally though a wide range of distribution channels, including directly to users and through numerous wholesalers, retailers, jobbers, distributors, and dealers.

 As a technology-driven company, 3M continues to make research and development a top priority, investing heftily in new product development efforts.
 Through significant investments in R&D, sales, and manufacturing, the company ranks among the most innovative companies in the world.
 It also competes on a global scale and likes to develop, manufacture, hire, and purchase locally in whatever region it is in to get close to its customers.
-Although 3M tries to keep costs down in response to the uncertainty of global economic conditions, it remains flexible enough to act quickly if opportunities arise.
+In 2013 the company invested $2 billion in R&D activities worldwide.

 It also continues to see emerging markets like China and other developing countries as promising avenues for growth.
 Although China has made recent moves to curb inflation, 3M believes that China holds great potential for the company's growth in the long term.